 Admission is free for members of the Royal Society of Tasmania.
-The charge is $4 for students, QVMAG Friends, TMAG Friends, and members of Launceston Historical Society – $4.
+General admission – $6, Students, QVMAG and TMAG Friends, and members of the Launceston Historical Society – $4.
 Full COVID vaccination and the wearing of face masks are highly desirable.

 Please register for the Zoom webinar using this link.

 Naming things, an ancient human activity that enables us to make sense of our surroundings, carries a risk of distorting our perceptions of them.
 The success of the Linnaean system influenced attempts to label other phenomena, both natural and man-made.
 Some effects of this are illustrated through the speaker’s interests in nosology and architectural history.